bryankennedy/vimrc/README.md

         ./install.sh ~/.dotfiles/vimrc

 # Plugins
-I use [pathogen](https://github.com/tpope/vim-pathogen) to load plugins.
-I manage plugins as git submodules at `vim/bundle`.
-I've generally renamed plugin folders for consistency, removing `vim-` strings.

-## Add a new plugin

-    $ git submodule add http://example.com/vim-plugin.git vim/bundle/plugin

 These are the plugins I am currently using, with some justification and some quick tips on how I most commonly use them.
+This list isn't entirely complete.

 ## Language syntax plugins
 * [css3-syntax](https://github.com/hail2u/vim-css3-syntax) - After looking at several alternatives, I think this is the best CSS plugin